 British citizens forced to return to Gaza from safety in Egypt

-UK passport-holders or family members ordered to return to war zone as UK government ‘let them down’
+UK passport-holders or family members ordered to go back to war zone as UK government ‘let them down’

 Four Britons or family members of British citizens say they fear for their lives after being sent back into Gaza from Egypt because the UK government reportedly failed to put their names on lists of those allowed through.